joseortizm/agno/README.md

 Agno logs which model an agent used so we can prioritize updates to the most popular providers.
 You can disable this by setting `AGNO_TELEMETRY=false` in your environment.

+## Notes
+- In the `test` Conda environment, I updated the Python version so it would work, and I installed a new version of Agno to make the `gemini_tutor_v2` project run properly.

 <p align="left">
   <a href="#top">⬆️ Back to Top</a>
 </p>